Frequently Asked Questions

 All you are required to bring with you to testing is a current driver’s license in order to check in to the test.
 You may want to bring water and snacks as the testing day can last several hours.

-How can I best prepare for the Physical Ability Test?
+How can I best prepare for the Physical Examination?

 When do I need to turn in my college transcripts?